Friendly Communities Healthy People

 The process is intended to be simple and allow organizations to make changes that they have the ability to, as all organizations are different.

-To begin, reach out to our Dementia Community Coordinator, Jackie Hofstrand, for more information and get the conversation going.
-Our hope is to engage and visit as many communities as we can and introduce the concepts and principles of dementia friendly programming.
-Jackie can provide a presentation for your staff and volunteers or simply have a conversation to share some information and resources overviewing dementia friendly community programming.
+We hope to engage and visit as many communities as we can and introduce the concepts and principles of dementia friendly programming.
+We can provide a presentation for your staff and volunteers or simply have a conversation to share some information and resources overviewing dementia friendly community programming.

 No Cost No Obligation

-There is no cost or obligation to participating.
-The project covers the expenses of Jackie’s time and travel.
-The only commitment we require from you, is the time to share about how your organization, programming, and facility currently run and being open to how we might be able to be make them more accessible and inclusive for people living with dementia and their care partners.
+There is no cost or obligation to participate.
+The only commitment we require from you is the time to share about how your organization, programming, and facility currently run and being open to how we might be able to make them more accessible and inclusive for people living with dementia and their care partners.

 About the Dementia Supports in Rural Saskatchewan Project